AdobeXD/plugin-samples/known-issues.md

 ## Plugin Manager

 - When upgrading or downgrading plugins, the plugin folder is not recursively deleted.
 This will cause an error when attempting the installation. ([XD-59699](https://jira.corp.adobe.com/browse/XD-59699))
+- When launching XD, plugin data that is orphaned (that is, a corresponding plugin isn't installed) will be deleted.
+This could cause unexpected loss of preferences or data.
+If you have any important data in a plugin data folder, you should make a backup before uninstalling plugins.

 ## Scenegraph